pekkahe/asteroid-defense/README.md

 - There is no gravitational force, therefore every object must move at a constant velocity once created.
 - The user must be allowed to spawn asteroids interactively.

-For video and screenshots of the game, please visit [pekkahellsten.com](https://pekkahellsten.com/).
+For video and screenshots, please visit [pekkahellsten.com](https://pekkahellsten.com/).

 ## Controls
 Hold the left mouse button to spawn an asteroid.